emmjaykay/reddit-faqizer/README.md

 ## TFIDF and n-grams

 An n-gram of a sentence is like a moving window over a word.
+The n-gram process will take a simple sentence like this:

      This is a sentence
-could become
+and generate a permutation, or set of tokens comprised of a few words.
+This is how NLP techniques can feel like two similarly but still distinctly different sentences could actually be the same.
+Our example could become

      this is
      this is a